 A seminar series exploring research frontiers in systems and integrative physiology through the study of contemporary papers from the scientific literature in each topic area.

-This paper focuses on systematic physiology of the cardiovascular and respiratory systems.
+This paper focuses on systematic physiology of the cardiovascular system.

 |Paper title||Systematic Physiology|